Szymon-Czuszek/Python-Riddles/README.md

 **🔎 Summary:**
 This riddle highlights how to check whether a string has all unique characters using sets.
 It demonstrates:
 - ⚡ Single-pass iteration for efficiency
+- 💾 Use of a set for minimal space usage

 ## 📝 Riddle 7 - String Compression